 CCDC is committed to the safety and well-being of its community.
-To ensure that students, faculty, staff, and visitors enjoy a secure environment, CCDC has identified a designated campus security authority ("DCSA") at the campus.
+To ensure students, faculty, staff, and visitors of a secure environment, CCDC has a Designated Campus Security Authority ("DCSA") on campus.
 This individual is responsible for implementing all campus security and safety policies and procedures, is designated to receive official complaints (criminal in nature or otherwise), and reports on campus crime via CCDC's campus crime log.
 The DCSA works closely with local law enforcement agencies to safeguard the campus.
 All reports of crimes on CCDC campuses are immediately reported to local law enforcement agencies for investigation.

-Students and staff are encouraged to report crimes or emergencies to the DCSA or other Campus Security Authorities.
+Students and staff are encouraged to report crimes or emergencies to the DCSA.